 History of Kilkenny Castle

 Kilkenny Castle has been occupied since the Norman conquest of Ireland.
-In 1172, Richard de Clare, known as Strongbow (like the cider), and other Norman knights built a wooden castle here.
-(If you want to visit another de Clare family castle in Ireland, check out Bunratty Castle.)
-Twenty years later, his son built the first stone castle here, of which three towers still stand.
+In 1172, Richard de Clare, known as Strongbow (yep, like the cider), and other Norman knights built a wooden castle here.
+(If you want to visit another de Clare family castle in Ireland, I recommend checking out Bunratty Castle.)
+Twenty years later, de Clare’s son built the first stone castle here, of which three towers still stand.

 The powerful Butler family bought the castle in 1391, and the Butler dynasty ruled the area for centuries.
 In the 19th century, the Butlers restored the castle to its original medieval appearance, so much of what you see today is a Victorian remodeling.